 There are two other restaurants in Ho Chi Minh City that are not premium baby cafes, but they have a small room for kids to play.
 Au Parc has really amazing food and has a space on the third floor to entertain toddlers (it’s not meant for small babies).
 You’ll definitely want to check out Au Parc’s happy hour – it’s one of the best in HCMC!

-Neither of these are specifically meant to be kids cafes, but are great options if you want good food and some entertainment for your little one!
+Neither of these is specifically meant to be kids’ cafes, but are great options if you want good food and some entertainment for your little one!

-Do you have a favorite baby cafe in Saigon that wasn’t mentioned?
+Do you have some favorite baby cafes in Saigon that weren’t mentioned?
 Comment below so we can check it out!

 Planning a trip to Vietnam?
 Check out our favorite books and resources!